 When Obama was president, he considered single people making over $200,000 to be rich.
 He specifically called for raising taxes on singles making over $200,000 and couples making $250,000 every year he was in office.

-Why $400,000 + $400,000 doesn’t equal $800,000 for a married couple to pay more taxes, I’m not sure.
+Why $400,000 + $400,000 doesn’t equal $800,000 before a married couple has to pay more taxes, I’m not sure.
 The government harkened back to its old days of believing one spouse should stay at home.
 Thankfully, the marriage penalty tax has all but been abolished.

 Therefore, if you are constantly stressed out making a lot of money, you might want to consider taking things down a notch.
 Making over $400,000 while working 80 hours a week is not considered rich.
 That makes you a time mendicant with minimal freedom to do what you want.